amandasharief/lightning/src/Orm/README.md

 - className: class for the Object Relational Mappe
 - propertyName: the name of the property where the data will be set
 - foreignKey: the name of the foreign key in the current table
-- fields: An array of fields to select, if not provided it will use the Data Mapper default
-- conditions: An array of additional criteria to use. e.g. `['tenant_id' => TENANT_ID]`

 ## BelongsToMany (many-to-many)